-The barriers to entry are really low.
-All you will have to do is stick to the rules of what can and can’t be in the course, produce the content of sufficient duration and ensure that both the audio and the video are of sufficiently good quality.
+The barriers to entry are very low compared to other platforms.
+All you will have to do is stick to the rules of what can and can’t be in the course, produce content of sufficient duration, and ensure that both the audio and the video are of sufficiently good quality.

-Also, you will need to invest into a sufficiently good microphone and camera.
+Also, you must invest in a sufficiently good microphone and camera.
 It doesn’t have to be expensive though.
 Blue, for example, has a range of good microphones, starting at around $50.
-Logitech has a good range of reasonably cheap webcams that produce good quality picture in Full HD.
+Logitech has a good range of reasonably cheap webcams that produce good quality pictures in Full HD.
 They start at around $100.

-It’s not a massive price to pay up front, but it will pay off big time later.
-Yes, you can get a cheap headgear for as little as $15, but you will later regret it when the users will keep giving you one star reviews for audio quality.
+It’s not a massive price to pay upfront, but it will pay off big time later.
+Yes, you can get cheap headgear for as little as $15, but you will later regret it when the users will keep giving you one-star reviews for audio quality.

 A trick to building the audience

-Many of these platforms allow you to change your course from free to paid at least ones.
-Some disallow you to do it more than ones.
-Some will allow you to change it more than ones, but will penalize you if you do.
+Many of these platforms allow you to change your course from free to paid at least once.
+Some disallow you to do it more than once.
+Some will allow you to change it more than once but will penalize you if you do.
 For example, Udemy will permanently disable marketing notifications on your course in this situation.
 But even Udemy allows you to do it once with no penalties.

-So, within a couple of days, you will get an influx of users.
-This will also be your opportunity to address any issues in review comments and feedback messages, so you can maintain the average rating of the course as high as possible.
+So, within a couple of days, you will get an influx of learners.
+This will also be your opportunity to address any issues in review comments and feedback messages so that you can maintain the average rating of the course as high as possible.

 After some time, when you have enough users enrolled and your rating is good enough, you can start charging for your course.
 If you have a large user base and a lot of positive feedback, then new users will happily pay for it.